mdeff/ntds_2019/projects/README.md

 If the project requires raw data to be collected or the network to be created, that will be indicated in the project description.
 So if you're a beginner and don't feel confident, choose a project that requires little pre-processing.
 If you feel confident, be adventurous!
-Keep in mind that the amount of work generally trades with flexibility for the second part of the semester.
-Well packaged data usually serves a single task and may restrict your creativity.
+Keep in mind that the amount of work generally trades with flexibility: well packaged data usually serves a single task and may restrict your creativity.

-## List of proposed projects
+## Proposed datasets

 * [Free Music Archive](#free-music-archive)
 * [US Senators](#us-senators)